GioF71/subsonic-connector/README.md

 ```

 Make sure to load the variables specified in the `.env` file.
-The test is currently just a `main`.
+The test is currently just a `main` and it requires a running subsonic server.
+I am currently using [Navidrome](https://github.com/navidrome/navidrome).